 PopSockets tracks effectiveness of our actions through our key performance indicator (KPI) reporting process.
 We report KPIs monthly by department; the Chief Operating Officer oversees the reporting of our labor rights data.
-The Social Compliance Manager compiles relevant data from our due diligence activities, including:
+We compile relevant data from our due diligence activities, including: